hiddify/hiddify.com/docs/manager/basic-concepts-and-troubleshooting/The-correct-format-of-admin-link.md

 > After that, there is a hidden proxy path, which is in the settings menu; The advanced settings section is located and can be changed.

-> The next part is the admin password, which can be found in the settings menu; Admin settings edited.
+> The next part is the admin password or `UUID`, which can be found in the settings menu; Admin settings edited.

 > The last part of the admin link is the page address that ends with admin.
 Now the sub-pages of this page can be added.
 For example, the users page can be in this format.